-Who would have ever believed that Trump would pull out the stunning victory on Tuesday, November 8 to become the USA’s 45th president.
+Who would have ever believed that Trump would pull out the stunning victory on Tuesday, November 8 to become the USA’s 45th president?
 The polls and media all said Hillary Clinton for the win.
-The experts, the most wisest of the three men, the over 1 billion dollars to Clinton’s campaign all pointed to a Clinton victory.
-Yet here we are with a larger than life orange-tinged haired Trump sitting in the Oval Office complete with his grumpy boss frown ready to yell “YOU’RE FIRED” to some poor assistant.
+The experts, the wisest of the three men, and the over 1 billion dollars to Clinton’s campaign all pointed to a Clinton victory.
+Yet here we are with a larger-than-life orange-tinged-haired Trump sitting in the Oval Office complete with his grumpy boss frown ready to yell “YOU’RE FIRED” to some poor assistant.

 Some of the major world leaders seem to warming up to Trump as well.
 Putin for one has welcomed Trump’s victory and hopes to see better USA and Russia relations in the future.
 China’s government is pleased since they believe Trump will not be so quick to meddle in their other affairs, such as the South China Sea dispute.
-Israeli prime minister Netanyahu views Trump as a “true friend” of Israel.
-It makes you wonder why Trump is so well favoured on the international stage over someone else such as current president Obama.
+Israeli Prime Minister Netanyahu views Trump as a “true friend” of Israel.
+It makes you wonder why Trump is so well favored on the international stage over someone else such as current president Obama.